 The characters mentioned here will be part of your team at the start of the game.
 It will be possible to recruit more characters while playing.

-Rea was born in the Elf kingdom, on the coldest day anyone could remember.
-She didn’t like the strict rules and stagnating society, so she decided to leave the kingdom at the age of 47.
-She believed that human society was better, based on the fabrications and fantastical stories that she heard while she was young.
-Once she sees the sad reality of the human realm, she becomes quickly disgusted by humans.
-She masks herself as one, which helps her travel without being bothered by those horrid creatures.
+Rea was born in the Elf kingdom on the coldest day anyone could recall.
+She disliked the inflexible regulations and stagnant society, so she chose to depart the kingdom at the age of 47.
+She was influenced by the fictional stories she had heard while young, which led her to believe that the human realm was better.
+After witnessing the dismal reality of the human world, she became quickly disgusted by them.
+To avoid any trouble, she disguised herself as a human and traveled without drawing attention.

-After several terrible encounters, she is forced into a military school, still not revealing her true identity.
-There she makes some friends and learns more about the world.
-It takes several hundred years for her to see the change in the humanity for the better.
-In the end, she decides, that people may not be so terrible after all.
+She encountered many unpleasant situations along the way and was eventually forced into a military school, still concealing her true self.
+There, she made some friends and learned more about the world.
+Over the course of several hundred years, she saw a positive transformation in humanity.
+In the end, she concluded that people may not be so bad after all.

 At the age of 314, when the game starts (year 4300 of human era), she is already a powerful mage and well respected amongst her peers.

-Yuna was born into the new age of humanity and was spared all the terrible things Rea had to endure.
-She is a strong warrior, an adventurer of the highest rank.
-She uses two Sais as her primary weapon.
-After meeting Rea, she also starts training magic, but still prefer to use weapons in battle.
+Yuna was born into the new age of humanity, escaping the trials and tribulations that Rea had to face.
+From an early age, she developed her skills in the woods, honing her strength and prowess as a warrior and an adventurer of the highest caliber.
+To defend herself, she wields two Sais as her primary weapons.
+After meeting with Rea, she began to learn magic, but still prefers to use her weapons in battle.

-Youngest of the five Satella siblings, Albert walked the similar path as Yuna.
-He became an adventurer and reached the top ranks.
-He has an affinity for illusion magic and is instantly liked by everyone he meets.
-It was only natural for him to become a spy.
-Thanks to his special magical abilities, he can infiltrate practically any fortress without being seen.
-He prefers not to fight, but when forced to, he chooses to use magic and deception.
+The youngest of the five Satella siblings, Albert, followed a similar path to Yuna.
+He became an adventurer, swiftly rising through the ranks.
+With an affinity for illusion magic, he was instantly liked by everyone he encountered.
+It was only natural that he should become a spy, using his special magical abilities to infiltrate practically any fortress without being seen.
+He prefers not to fight, but when forced to, he resorts to using magic and deception.

 Race: beastkin - wolfkin

-Nataly is a natural born warrior, extremely skilled, even for a beastkin.
-She cares deeply for her younger sister Laipa and her people; she even became an adventurer to earn money so she can help them escape the oppressive regime.
-She can use magic to change between a human and animal form.
-When in human form, she fights using spear.
-When she changes into a large white wolf, she fights with teeth and claws.
+Nataly is a natural-born warrior, highly adept even for a beastkin.
+She holds deep affection for her younger sister, Laipa, and her people; she even became an adventurer to earn money to help them escape the oppressive regime.
+She prefers to stay in her human form, but can shift into her animal form when the situation necessitates it.
+When in human form, she fights with a spear.
+When she shifts into her wolf form, she fights with her teeth and claws.